seregatipich/OrbitCounter/README.md

 # OrbitCounter

-This is a simple script that uses NASA's open data to count the number of orbits made by a satellite around Earth.
+This is a simple script that uses NASA's open data to draw an orbit of ISS around Earth.
 The data was obtained from https://data.nasa.gov/browse?q=ISS+COORDS.

 ## Installation